 the primary cause of male pattern baldness in women.
 Because so many women with

-Some women carry a genetic predisposition to male pattern baldness, but the process
+women carry a genetic predisposition to female pattern hair loss, but the process

-estrogen levels may allow the body to convert more available testosterone without
+estrogen levels may allow the body to convert more available testosterone to DHT.

-opposition.
-The good news is that some cases of AGA resolve or limit themselves
+The good news is that many cases of female pattern hair loss resolve or limit themselves

 Immunological and infectious factors in hair loss

-If hair loss worsens over time, or if hair falls out in great clumps, creating patchy
+If hair loss worsens over time, or if hair falls out in big clumps, creating patchy,

 bald spots all over the head, it may indicate a more serious autoimmune condition

-called alopecia areata, or an infection-induced alopecia called cicatricial
+called alopecia areata, mentioned above, or an infection-induced alopecia called

-These hair concerns go beyond the scope of this article and must be diagnosed by
+These hair concerns go beyond the scope of this article and are definitively diagnosed

-a punch biopsy, in which a minute section of the scalp is removed and tested.
-As
+by a punch biopsy, in which a minute section of the scalp is removed and tested.

 injectable steroids.
-But we believe our holistic approach can help boost immune
+But we believe our holistic approach can help balance immune

 Occasionally an overgrowth of fungus or yeast can trigger severe follicular inflammation